 The KPIs in this category may include:

-Without the right technicians and support staff on your payroll, you will most likely be unable to adequately service the needs of your customers.
+You need the right technicians and support staff to adequately service your customers.
 Two of the most relevant employee KPIs are:

 Another important financial KPI is your operating cash flow (OCF), which measures the amount of cash generated during your normal business operations.
 OCF can help determine whether your business is self-sustaining or whether it needs external financing in order to expand.

-EnSight+ Field Service Software makes it easy for you to monitor the KPIs that matter most to your organization anytime and anywhere.
-With a greater understanding of the figures behind your business, you will be better prepared for future challenges.
+EnSight Plus Field Service Software makes it easy for you to monitor the KPIs that matter most to your organization.
+Prepare for future challenges with a clearer understanding of the figures behind your business.

 All monitored by you, in real time.
 Are you ready to take control?